 In 2008, the 20th anniversary of Family Business Research & Education at IMD was marked with the presence of Warren Buffett who engaged openly with faculty and families alike.
 In 2009 the Biennial Family Business Forum was introduced as well as the first program specifically for Chinese family businesses.

 The IMD Global Family Business Center in its current form was officially inaugurated in 2011.
 Growing demand saw the welcome introduction of new programs: Leading the Family Office (LFO) in 2013 followed by The Next Generation (TNG) in 2014.

-Many prestigious Family Business Faculty have led this center of excellence over the years: Professors Alden Lank, John Ward, Joachim Schwass, and currently Denise Kenyon-Rouvinez.
-At times they have been joined by other notorious faculty members including Professors Annelie Karlsson and Peter May.
-All have delivered premium programs and published cutting-edge research and insights in family business over the years, contributing significantly to both the reach and reputation the Center continues to enjoy today.
+Today, the IMD Global Family Business Center is directed by Denise Kenyon-Rouvinez.
+Many prestigious Family Business Faculty have also led this Center of excellence over the years; at times being joined by other well-respected faculty members including Professors Annelie Karlsson and Peter May.
+All have delivered premium programs and published cutting-edge research and insights in family business, contributing significantly to both the reach and reputation the Center continues to enjoy today.